AugmentOS-Community/AugmentOS-Example-App/README.md

 # Example AugmentOS App

 ### Update 2025 - this repo is outdated.
-To build an [AugmentOS](https://augmentos.org/) app for smart glasses such as *Even Reality G1* and *Vuzix Z100*, check out the new [AugmentOS Example Cloud App Repository](https://github.com/AugmentOS-Community/AugmentOS-Cloud-Example-App).
+To build an [AugmentOS](https://augmentos.org/) app for smart glasses such as *Even Realities G1* and *Vuzix Z100*, check out the new [AugmentOS Example Cloud App Repository](https://github.com/AugmentOS-Community/AugmentOS-Cloud-Example-App).